DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/12 Incredible UFO Footage - METAPOD.md

 Gerb
 It's so enigmatic.
 I don't even know.
 I don't even know where to begin thinking about the implications of this craft and what is piloting it.

 Especially with the, non observable propulsion methods.
 But I wanted to get this video out today.
-Guys, I know today it is the I think the 11th of February, the [[SOL Foundation]] just released a bunch of interviews with Grusch Chris Mellon, Kevin Knuth Hal Putoff.
+Guys, I know today it is the I think the 11th of February, the [[Sol Foundation]] just released a bunch of interviews with Grusch Chris Mellon, Kevin Knuth Hal Putoff.

 00;18;32;21 - 00;18;46;13
 Gerb